ommmid/drake/note/note.md

 second order derivative that exists, the acceleration.

 ## IK
 solve IK as a constrained optimization.
-Instead of using velocity and jacobian, we solve for solution that is close to the current configuration with forward kinematics being teh constraint `https://manipulation.csail.mit.edu/trajectories.html#:~:text=IK%20as%20constrained%20optimization` In the ipynb, we see the jumps to the next position for that.
+Instead of using velocity and jacobian, we solve for solution that is close to the current configuration with forward kinematics being the constraint
+`https://manipulation.csail.mit.edu/trajectories.html#:~:text=IK%20as%20constrained%20optimization`
+In the ipynb, we see the jumps to the next position for that.
 No command sent to the joints controller, it is just changing the configureation of the robot.
 In this Ik optimization, we might find other solutions, of the IK but in diff IK (the jacobian one), we always find one that is closest to the current one.